Schwinger effect: Experimental prospects

-The Schwinger effect has never been observed due to the extremely strong electric-field strengths required.
+The original Schwinger effect of quantum electrodynamics has never been observed due to the extremely strong electric-field strengths required.
 Pair production takes place exponentially slowly when the electric field strength is much below the Schwinger limit, corresponding to approximately ×10^18 V/m.
-With current and planned laser facilities, this is an unfeasibly strong electric-field strength, so various mechanisms have been proposed to speed up the process and thereby reduce the electric-field strength required for its observation.
+With current and planned laser facilities, this is an unfeasibly strong electric-field strength, so various mechanisms have been proposed to speed up the process and thereby reduce the electric field strength required for its observation.

 The rate of pair production may be significantly increased in time-dependent electric fields, and as such is being pursued by high-intensity laser experiments such as the Extreme Light Infrastructure.
 Another possibility is to include a highly charged nucleus which itself produces a strong electric field.

 By electromagnetic duality, the same mechanism in a magnetic field should produce magnetic monopoles, if they exist.

-A search conducted using the Large Hadron Collider failed to detect monopoles, and analysis indicated a lower bound on monopole mass of 75 GeV/c2 at the 95% confidence level.
+A search conducted by the MoEDAL experiment using the Large Hadron Collider failed to detect monopoles, and analysis indicated a lower bound on monopole mass of 75 GeV/c2 at the 95% confidence level.

-In January 2022, researchers at the National Graphene Institute led by Andre Geim and a number of other collaborators reported the observation of an analog process between electron and holes at the Dirac point of a superlattice of graphene on hexagonal boron nitride (G/hBN) and another one of twisted bilayer graphene (TBG).
+In January 2022, researchers at the National Graphene Institute led by Andre Geim and a number of other collaborators reported the observation of an analog process between electrons and holes at the Dirac point of a superlattice of graphene on hexagonal boron nitride (G/hBN) and another one of twisted bilayer graphene (TBG).
 An interpretation as Zener–Klein tunneling (a mix between Zener tunneling and Klein tunneling) is also utilized.
+In June 2023, researchers at the Ecole Normale Supérieure in Paris and their collaborators reported the quantitative measurement of the Schwinger-pair production rate in doped graphene transistors in a 1D geometry.